 - Territorial Pueblo.
 Corners are square instead of rounded.
 Windows are framed with straight wooden moldings.

-The Adobe Brick Technique
+The Adobe Pueblo Brick Technique

 Adobe bricks are only sun-dried, not kiln-fired.
 When used for construction they are laid up into a wall using an earth mortar.
 Before drying out, the finished walls are smoothed down.
 Often a clay render is applied as a surface coating.

 The traditional adobe roofs are constructed using a mixture of soil/clay, water, sand and organic materials.
 The mixture is then formed and pressed into wood forms, producing rows of dried earth bricks that would then be laid across a support structure of wood and plastered into place with more adobe.

-Depending on the thickness of the adobe bricks, the framework has been performed using a steel framing and a layering of a metal fencing or wiring over the framework to allow an even load as masses of adobe are spread across the metal fencing like cob and allowed to air dry accordingly.
-This method was demonstrated with an adobe blend heavily impregnated with cement to allow even drying and prevent cracking.
+Depending on the thickness of the Adobe bricks, the framework has been performed using a steel framing and a layering of a metal fencing or wiring over the framework to allow an even load as masses of Adobe are spread across the metal fencing like cob and allowed to air dry accordingly.
+This method was demonstrated with an Adobe blend heavily impregnated with cement to allow even drying and prevent cracking.

 Adobe brick building is an ancient technique common in the Americas and the Middle East.
-The oldest structures in earth dating back to at least 8300 BC are in adobe, as well as some buildings around 900 years old, which are still in use.
+The oldest structures in earth dating back to at least 8300 BC are in Adobe, as well as some buildings around 900 years old, which are still in use.
 “Adobe” is the Spanish name derived from the older Arabic “al-tob”, dating from the Moorish occupation of Spain.

 Advantages of Adobe Bricks

 Making use of Adobe bricks is probably one of the simplest forms of earth building.
-Adobe walls have a number of advantages and relatively few disadvantages.
+So, Adobe walls have a number of advantages and relatively few disadvantages.

 One of the biggest advantages of the Adobe system is that it allows the individual units or bricks to shrink before they are placed in the wall.
-The risk of extensive shrinkage and cracking, which would otherwise occur in soils of high clay content in a large monolithic wall, is prevented.
+So, the risk of extensive shrinkage and cracking, which would otherwise occur in soils of high clay content in a large monolithic wall, is prevented.

 The bricks can be cast from a wider range of soils and can cope with a higher clay content than is suitable for in-situ techniques.